SiddharthMathurDeveloper/Networking/Notes.md

 - Data transmission between nodes is supported over data links consisting of physical cable media such as twisted pair of fiber optic cables or by wireless methods such as Wi-Fi microwave transmission or free-space optical communication.

   ### Why do we have computer networks?
   Big reason to have a network as per this definition is to share resources.
 We want to share information or share some       kind of resource with someone else.

+  ### What is a resource ?
+ - In the old days.
+A common example of a resource would be a printer.
+If you had an office with 100 people in the office you could buy a printer for every workstation or for every PC And that's what they had to do before the days of networking.

+ - They either had to have a printer for every computer or have no printers or what they had to do is do , something like this where they copy a file onto a floppy disk and then go over to the printing station and then print it manually.

+ - It's not cost-effective to buy a printer for every workstation or for every person.
+It makes much more sense to have a centralized resource in this case a printing resource and share that resource amongst the people in the office.

+- So rather than having let's say 100 printers for 100 people you only let's say have 10 printers.
+So you've reduced the cost by creating a shared resource a resource that can be shared by what are called clients.